alexjgallo/alexjgallo.github.io/README.md

-README.md
+This is the README file for the repository ajgallo.github.io

-This is the README file for
+This repository is to build a website for my research activities.